 Hiten Shah is no newbie in the SaaS game.
-Hiten has a well known track record in building successful software companies.
-Hiten is probably most well known for starting KissMetrics, Crazyegg and QuickSprouts.
+Hiten has a well-known track record in building successful software companies.
+He is probably best known for starting KissMetrics, Crazyegg, and QuickSprouts.
 What do all those successful startups that he build have in common?
 They all have an awesome content marketing strategy.
 Try running a quick Google search on anything related to marketing and tech and you will most likely run into a KissMetrics blog article.

 You can read Hiten’s Blog here.